 Location: Charlestown, Nevis

-Around 4pm we saw land which brought excitement and energy to those awake on deck.
-At about 5:30pm the captain called for all hands on deck to help lower the sails and prepare to drop anchor.
+Around 4 pm, we saw the land, which brought excitement and energy to those awake on deck.
+At about 5:30 pm, the captain called for all hands on deck to help lower the sails and prepare to drop anchor.
 With everyone, as tired as we were, helping out with the sails and anchor was a test of both our physical and mental strength.
-Our success of getting through last night and the exhaustion of the afternoon made us stronger as a crew.
+Our success in getting through last night and the exhaustion of the afternoon made us stronger as a crew.

 Related VoyageView All Voyages

 Shift your summer into overdrive with a fast-paced sailing expedition around the Caribbean's Leeward Islands.
 This is the shortest semester at sea we run, nevertheless you'll develop strong sailing skills, earn college credit in seamanship and even have the opportunity to learn to scuba dive.View Details